chuangao/SFAmix/README.md

 ## Use devtools to install in R

 I found that install_github failed after I added namespace into the the .C all.
-Please install from source <br/>
+Please install from source described above<br/>

 `library(devtools)` <br/>
 `install_github("chuangao/SFAmix")` <br/>